Scheer makes play for reworked federation in bid to thwart rise of Bloc - Energeticcity.ca

 “It’s quite clear that if Quebecers want their members of Parliament to be around the decision-making table then it is the Conservatives that can represent their issues and defend their interests,” he said.

+If Quebecers want to come out on top, they can’t vote for the Bloc, who will just come in last, he said.

+“In race, who wins?
+It’s the first position.
+And to be first, we’ve got to vote for the Conservative party,” he said.

-Local Conservative candidate Pierre Paul-Hus said Bloc candidates have it easy in campaigns, because they are never challenged on the fact that whatever they promise, they won’t be able to deliver.
+Bloc candidates have it easy in campaigns because they are never challenged on the fact that whatever they promise, they won’t be able to deliver, said Pierre Paul-Hus, a Conservative candidate who was among the rookies elected by the party in 2015.

 “It’s frustrating,” he said.